 These offices can provide information about the cycling associations active in the various areas.
 They also have information about bicycle rentals and repairs.
 There are specialized centers in Siena (at least 4), as well as in other towns like Asciano, Chiusi, Colle di Val d’Elsa, Montepulciano, Monteriggioni, Pienza, Poggibonsi, Sarteano, Sinalunga, and Torrita di Siena.

 If you are planning to take your own bike, then you should bear in mind that your choice of bicycle should reflect your touring interests.
 In general, a comfortable, all-terrain bike, sturdy enough to travel over rough country as well as paved roads, is the best choice.
 Also, the bicycle should be equipped with gears like those of mountain bikes, because the Tuscan country side has many hilly areas.
 Experts sometime put thinner tires on mountain bikes to give them the versatility of an all-terrain bike.
 Don’t forget to equip yourself with the necessary items for emergency repairs.
+It can be bikes for women or men, it’s always important to prepare it properly.

 In regards to hotel accommodation, this is no problem for cyclists winding through the magnificent Tuscan countryside.
 In the last few years, many agritourisms have opened, and finding lovely, converted farmhouses to receive guests in extremely comfortable and attractive rooms has become pretty easy.
 These enterprises offer bed and breakfast, and often also have meal facilities for the evening.
 Staying in an agritourism provides a wonderful opportunity to experience the reality of life in what continues to be a predominantly agricultural area (aside from the tourist industry).
 In addition, the small medieval towns of the southern part of Tuscany, all have lovely accommodation available at all prices.
 For example, one can sleep in an imposing 13th century cloister or in one of the many attractive bed and breakfast establishments.The Antica Locanda (our sponsor), with only 4 guest rooms and 2 miniapartments, is located in a palazzo that was once a papal secretariat building.
 It is siutated only 100 meters from the central square, and while it has antique furnishings, don’t worry about it, the plumbing is modern!